dustinpfister/blog_posts/_posts/linux-bash-script-example-raspberry-pi-os-setup.md

 ## 2.2 - The basrc file script part2.sh

-For part2 of my setup scripts there is the question of the bashrc file which is one of many little files throughout a Raspberry PI OS image that I would like to customize at least a little.
+For part2 of my setup scripts there is the question of the [bashrc file](https://www.journaldev.com/41479/bashrc-file-in-linux) which is one of many little files throughout a Raspberry PI OS image that I would like to customize at least a little.
+This is a script is used for a wide range of things that have to do with setting up a terminal session such as how to format the bash prompt, setup aliases for lengthy commands that I type often, and much more.
+A default bashrc file is setup for the pi user in a clean Raspberry PI OS image, so part of the process of writing my own bashrc file would involve renaming that file to something like .bashrc_backup before writing over the file.
+So then the general idea of this script is to just backup any bashrc file that might all ready be there, and then create a copy of a source file writing over the bashrc file with that source.

 ```
 #!/bin/bash